 The optimal savings instrument varies dramatically by country, driven by differences in central bank policy rates, financial system maturity, and regulatory frameworks.
 Here are the standout options in Africa's four largest economies.

-South Africa's savings environment benefits from relatively lower inflation (around 5%) and a sophisticated financial sector.
-The standout product is the Tax-Free Savings Account (TFSA), which allows individuals to invest up to ZAR 36,000 per year (lifetime limit of ZAR 500,000) with all growth, dividends, and interest completely tax-free.
-Money market funds and income funds typically yield 8-10%, while balanced unit trusts have delivered 10-12% annualised over the medium term.
-For risk-averse savers, the fixed deposit market offers 8-10% from major banks like Capitec, TymeBank, and African Bank.
+South Africa's savings environment benefits from relatively lower inflation and a sophisticated financial sector.
+The standout product is the Tax-Free Savings Account (TFSA), which allows individuals to invest up to ZAR 46,000 per year from 1 March 2026 (lifetime limit of ZAR 500,000) with all growth, dividends, and interest completely tax-free.
+Money market funds and income funds can suit shorter goals, while balanced unit trusts and ETFs inside the TFSA wrapper can suit longer goals.
+For the current SARS limits, see the South Africa tax-free savings account guide.

 Savings Account Interest Rates Across Africa